adrienbailliard/xrpl-trading-bot/docs/architecture.md

 This is the entry point of the XRPL Trading Bot.
 It:
 + Initializes all core components
-+ Listens for network events
++ Listens for server synchronization
 + Processes transactions before and after validation

 ## ⚙️ Core Components